Failure of the Brauer-Manin principle for a simply connected fourfold over a global function field, via orbifold Mordell: Rigidity theorem for -integral points --- proof of Theorem

-Since $ζ$ is étale, $a$ is surjective and we take $b$ as the inverse of the restriction of $c$ to $\ker(a)$.
+The assumption that $ζ$ is étale guarantees that the morphisms $γ_h$ are immersive over $S°$, because they remain immersive when composed with $φ$.
+This guarantees that the concatenation of the first three arrows, $γ^* Ω¹_X → π^*_1 Ω¹_T$ is surjective.
+It follows that $a$ is surjective.
+We can then take $b$ as the inverse of the restriction of $c$ to $\ker(a)$.
 To make use of this splitting, we need to relate it to the Sequence~\eqref{eq:log6-4}, which involves log differentials rather than differentials.
 The following claim will turn out to be key.

 \begin{claim} Over $S°$, we have $\Image(b) ⊆ \ker \bigl( γ^* Ω¹_X → γ^* Ω¹_{\supp D} \bigr)$. \end{claim} \begin{proof}[Proof of Claim~\ref{claim:6-3}] Since $c$ is surjective, we may as well prove that